 Ultimately, here’s what we found: elderberry is not likely to cause CRS by itself.
 In fact, there’s no causative links of elderberry or any herbs associated with CRS.

 Cytokine release syndrome is caused by a severe amount of damage to your tissues, activated by your immune cells in the later stages of an infection.
-At which point, your symptoms should be managed by medical professionals.
-But elderberry used as a preventative solution in healthy people is perfectly okay.
+At which point, your symptoms should be managed by medical professionals rather than any at-home remedy.
+But healthy people taking elderberry every day is perfectly okay.
 Encouraged even!